onagano-rh/unbound-playbooks/README.md

 - limit: add and remove are orderd
   - add is tested, remove is not
   - remove deletes all entries, after that you can add
+- limit: resolv.conf is not modified
 - design: bastion, not localhost
   - awx can't do sudo on tower host
   - set all and delegate to exploit --limit
+  - role shouldn't depends on inventory in general
 - todo: don't start my-unbound always
 - deploy playbook
   - todo: instead, test start and commit for fast startup